-Last week, Amazon filed its first ever lawsuit over fake product reviews.
-It alleges that there is an entire ‘unhealthy ecosystem’ that has developed to falsely inflate the ratings of certain products on the Amazon sales platform.
+Last week, Amazon filed its first ever lawsuit over review fraud.
+It alleges an ‘unhealthy ecosystem’ has developed to inflate the ratings of certain products on the Amazon sales platform.

-In this blog post, we’ve had a look at review fraud and thought about how sites can use graph visualisation to clamp down on the practice.
+In this blog post, we’ll look at review fraud and thought about how sellers and platforms can use graph visualization to clamp down on it.

-Countless reviews are posted to the web everyday.
-Sites like eBay, Yelp, Foursquare and Amazon own huge volumes of user-generated review data that sits at the heart of their sales platforms.
-When used properly, this content acts as a useful tool – reassuring consumers that the product or service is credible and of a good quality (or, if the reviews are bad, warning them of the opposite).
+Countless reviews are posted to the web every day.
+Sites like TripAdvisor, eBay, Yelp, Foursquare and Amazon own huge volumes of user-generated review data that sits at the heart of their sales platforms.
+When used properly, this content is a useful tool – reassuring customers of the product or service’s quality (or, if the reviews are bad, warning them of the opposite).

 Review fraud is when individuals or organizations manipulate that user-generated content to their own advantage – creating false reviews to misrepresent their business or competitors.

-It’s illegal (lying to customers for sales), and a huge headache for users, the misrepresented businesses and the websites being used for the attacks.
+It’s illegal – lying to customers for sales – and a huge headache for users, businesses and the websites being used for the attacks.

-For the websites, the review data is their future profit, driving both traffic and sales conversions.
-False reviews erode customer trust and damage the integrity of the data on which their brands are built.
+For the websites, review data is their future profit, driving organic web traffic and sales conversions.
+Review fraud erodes customer trust and damages the integrity of the data.
 Websites cannot monetize their content if the consumers don’t trust its accuracy or validity.

-For the companies being reviewed, there is a risk of huge reputation damage and lost revenue.
-False reviews paint an inaccurate picture, turning customers away from potentially good business and into the hands of less scrupulous suppliers.
+For the companies being reviewed, there’s a risk of reputation damage and lost revenue.
+Review fraud paints an inaccurate picture, turning customers away from potentially good businesses and into the hands of less scrupulous suppliers.